 I. To compare ORR, DOR, and PFS based on immune-related Response Evaluation Criteria in Solid Tumors (irRECIST) with the same measures assessed by RECIST 1.1.

 PART A: Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
-Treatment repeats every 21 days for up to 35 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for up to 35 cycles in the absence of disease progression or unacceptable toxicity.

-PART B: Patients receive pembrolizumab IV over 30 minutes on day 1 and irinotecan IV over 90 minutes on days 1 and 8 -OR- paclitaxel IV over 1 hour on days 1, 8, and 15.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+PART B: Patients receive pembrolizumab IV over 30 minutes on day 1, and irinotecan IV over 90 minutes on days 1 and 8 OR paclitaxel IV over 1 hour on days 1, 8, and 15.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.